 # Hardware Setup

-Select the device models from the sections listed below.
-Their names will appear in the list marked with square brackets, for example, [USB] TrueConf.
+Select the device models in the sections listed below.
+Their names will appear in the list with a label in square brackets, for example, [USB] TrueConf.

 # Screens

-The standard version of TrueConf Group supports output to two monitors simultaneously via HDMI and DisplayPort.
-To configure them, go to the section.
+The standard version of TrueConf Group supports dual monitor output via HDMI and DisplayPort connections.
+To configure them, go to Settings → Devices → Monitor.

-If both monitors are connected, select the display on which the terminal's main menu should appear from the dropdown list Monitor 1 (Primary).
+If both monitors are connected, select the display where the main menu of the terminal should be shown from the dropdown list Monitor 1 (Primary).

-If needed, you can adjust the resolution of the primary and secondary monitors (located in the Monitor 2) using the appropriate settings.
-To select the monitor's operating mode (including graphical resolution and frame rate), use the HDMI mode option.
-This setting can help address potential compatibility issues when connecting two monitors with different resolutions.
-In modes up to UltraHD, background animation on the main screen and background blur in modal windows are enabled in the main menu.
+If necessary, you can adjust the resolution of the primary and secondary monitors (in the Monitor 2 section) using the appropriate options.
+To select the monitor operating mode (graphic resolution and frame rate), use the HDMI resolution option.
+This setting can help resolve potential compatibility issues when connecting two monitors with different resolutions.
+In modes up to UltraHD, background animation on the main screen and background blur in modal windows function in the main menu.

 In the Content dropdown list, select what should be displayed on the additional monitor:

-• Auto – displays the presentation in an active conference, or your own video if there is no presentation;
+• Auto – displays a presentation in the active conference, or your own video if no presentation is available;

 • Presentation: Shared content

-• Local video - the image from the main terminal camera or a placeholder image if the camera is turned off;
+• Local video – the image from the main terminal camera or a screensaver if the camera is turned off;

 • Copy primary: Copy the feed from the primary screen.

-Additionally, using the Test video outputs function, you can display the names of the video outputs, such as HDMI-1 and HDMI-2, on the connected terminal displays, indicating the primary and secondary monitors respectively.
+Additionally, using the Detect video outputs feature, you can display the names of the video outputs connected to the terminal on the attached displays, such as HDMI-1 and HDMI-2, indicating the primary and secondary monitors, respectively.

-The Monitor Test option allows you to calibrate the colors of connected screens using a special image.
-The calibration image is displayed only on the main monitor.
+The Monitor test option allows you to calibrate the colors of connected screens using a special image.
+The calibration image is displayed only on the primary monitor.

 # Video capture

-Go to the section and configure the PTZ camera or other video capture devices:
+Go to Settings → Devices → Camera to configure the PTZ camera or other video capture sources:

 • USB-connected camera;